 Environmental Component Baseline Characteristics, Assessment and Mitigation Land Land Use/Land Classification The municipality of Baco has a total land area of 38,263.70 hectares.
 According to MPDO, more than half of the total land area (65 percent) is classified as forestland, while alienable and disposable land comprises 31.32 percent of the total land area.
 The project area is compatible with the Comprehensive Land Use Plan (2018-2028) of the Municipality of Baco.
-A certification was issued to BNRC by the Municipal Planning and Development Coordinator on July 17, 2023.
+A certification was issued to BNRC by the Municipal Planning and Dayslander Coordinates as July 17, 2023 by the Municipal Planning and Development Coordinator on July 17, 2023.
 Water Hydrology The project area is covered by the Alag-Baco Watershed.
-The head waters of Alag River and Longos River are from the mountainous area of Baco and San Teodoro.
+The head waters of Alag River are from the mountainous area of Baco and San Teodoro.
 About 17,710 ha of the watershed is covered by the Baco Municipality.
-The Alag River traverses the western part of the watershed while the Longos River runs along the eastern part of the watershed.
-The two rivers are interconnected downstream by narrow rivers and creeks.
+The Alag River traverses the western part of the watershed.
 The sediments along the rivers are composed of silt and sand-sized sediments with almost no pebble or large particles.
 Water Quality Results of ambient water quality analysis indicate that the surface water has high fecal coliform.
 FW2 and FW3 sampling stations have total suspended solids that exceeds the Water Quality Guidelines (WQG) value.
 The BOD values of FW2 and FW3 exceed the WQG except for FW1 (Brgy.
 Water).
 Oil and grease values for all stations are within the WQG.
 The result of analysis for groundwater quality sampling shows that all stations except GW4 have Oil and Grease that exceeds the WQG of 1 mg/L for Class A. Fecal coliform results also exceeds the WQG.
 All other parameters are within the WQG.
 The result of analysis for marine water quality shows that fecal coliform is within the WQG of 200 MPN/100mL for Class SC water body except for station MW2 with value of 1300 MPN/100mL.
 BOD results for all stations are within the WQG of 7 mg/L. All other parameters are within the WQG.
 Monthly monitoring of TSS and Oil and Grease will be conducted during operations.
 Used oil shall be properly stored and disposed through DENR accredited TSD.
-Freshwater Ecology Based on the Oriental Mindoro Integrated Management Plan (2018), the most abundant inland fish species is tilapia followed by carps and mudfishes.
+Freshwater Ecology Freshwater ecology survey was conducted on June 19-22, 2023 at the Alag River.
+2 sampling stations were established upstream and downstream of the river.
+A total of nine phytoplankton taxa belonging to four divisions were recorded during the survey.
+The divisions were Chlorophyta which is the most abundant, Cyanophyta, Bacillariophyta and Rhodophyta.
+No zooplankton were observed at the sampling stations.